DigitalPublishingToolkit/TODManual/md/Manual.md

 Go to [http://issuu.com/login?](http://issuu.com/login?) and login as INC: <br />

-	user: info@networkcultures.org
+	user:
-	pass: videovortexClick on upload: Upload your PDF and fill out the form:  <br />
+	pass: Click on upload: Upload your PDF and fill out the form:  <br />

  - replace the automatically added title;
  - add description (take this from the back cover text);